fo-momoh/-aws-bootcamp-cruddur-2023/journal/week0.md

 ## Install and verify AWS CLI

 I opted out of using Gitpod or Github Codespaces because I have experience installing and working with AWS CLI locally via WSL.
 In this case, I installed on Alma Linux and configured it to use my admin user by default.
-I performed the installation using the following instructions:
+I performed the installation using the following instructions from [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html):
 ```sh

 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"